AnandLakabshetti/C-/readme.txt

 compiler will create an variable for class where atleast one function is virtual function , we can verify this using size of both parent and child class. virtual function :
-	virtual function is a function which is present in basa class and may be overrided in derived class and which inform to compiler to perform the run time polymorphism.
+	virtual function is a function which is present in base class and may be overrided in derived class and which inform to compiler to perform the run time polymorphism.

 **Virtual functions must be overrided in a derived class ->false.